orientechnologies/orientdb-docs/source/Configuration.md

 ##### index.durableInNonTxMode

-Indicates whether index implementation for plocal storage will be durable in non-Tx mode, false by default.
+Indicates whether index implementation for plocal storage will be durable in non-Tx mode (false by default)..

 ```
 Setting name...: index.durableInNonTxMode
-Default value..: false
+Default value..: true
 Set at run-time: false
 Hidden.........: false
 ```

 ##### index.txMode

-Indicates index durability level in TX mode.
-Can be ROLLBACK_ONLY or FULL (ROLLBACK_ONLY by default).
+Indicates the index durability level in TX mode.
+Can be ROLLBACK_ONLY or FULL (ROLLBACK_ONLY by default)..

 ```
 Setting name...: index.txMode